Setting yourself up

 One of the first things you should think about saving for is an emergency fund.
 Life doesn’t always go to plan, so aim for enough to cover you for at least three months' expenses.
 That way if something unexpected comes up, you won’t have to dip into debt to sort it out.

-KiwiSaver is a simple and affordable way to save for your retirement.
-It’s voluntary but comes with a lot of great incentives to join up, including employer contributions and if you’re eligible, government contribution.
-It makes saving easier because the money you contribute comes directly out of your pay before you receive it.
+KiwiSaver is a simple and affordable way to save for your retirement, or even your first home.
+It’s voluntary but makes saving easier because the money you contribute comes directly out of your pay before you receive it.

 Making a decision about joining a KiwiSaver scheme is an important one.
 As with any investment, it makes sense to do your homework and choose a scheme that best suits your individual needs.